Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 BDDs have proven remarkably successful for cache coherence protocols with over $10^20$ states, communication protocols like sliding window and alternating bit, hardware control units including instruction decoders and finite state machines, and mutual exclusion algorithms with multiple competing processes.

+#note[
+  *Success stories — when BDDs shine:*
+  - Intel's formal verification of Pentium floating-point unit (post-FDIV bug)
+  - IBM's verification of cache coherence protocols for Power processors
+  - Model checking of communication protocols (TCP, sliding window)
+  - Verification of hardware arbiters and bus controllers
+  - Safety properties in concurrent mutex algorithms

+  The common thread: regular control logic with local state changes.
+]

 === When BDDs Struggle

-BDDs face certain challenges with particular problem classes.
-Arithmetic operations present the most notorious difficulty: integer multiplication requires BDD size exponential in the bit-width for most variable orderings.
+*Now for the reality check: when do BDDs fail?*

+Understanding BDD limitations isn't just academic — it can save you weeks of frustration.
+If you're fighting with exploding BDD sizes, the problem might not be your implementation or variable ordering.
+It might be that you've hit a fundamental limitation of the BDD representation.

+Let's explore the three main problem classes where BDDs struggle, and more importantly, _why_ they struggle.

+*Problem Class 1: Arithmetic-Heavy Computations*

+Arithmetic operations — multiplication, division, modulo — are BDD's nemesis.
+This isn't a minor inconvenience; it's a fundamental mismatch between the operation's structure and BDD's compression mechanisms.

+Consider multiplication: $z = x times y$ for $n$-bit numbers.
-The problem stems from multiplication's intricate bit-level dependencies --- every output bit potentially depends on every input bit, creating a dense web of interactions that destroys the locality BDDs need for compression.
+Every output bit of $z$ potentially depends on _every_ input bit of both $x$ and $y$.
+This creates a dense web of dependencies that destroys the locality BDDs need for compression.
-Division and modulo operations suffer similar pathologies.

 #note[
   *Why multiplication is hard:* The function $z = x times y$ (for $n$-bit numbers) requires BDD with $Theta(2^n)$ nodes for most variable orderings.

-  This is because multiplication creates intricate dependencies between all input bits --- no local structure to exploit.
+  The problem: In a 32-bit multiplication, bit 31 of the result depends on all 64 input bits through the carry chain.
+  The BDD must track all possible carry states, leading to exponential explosion.

+  No local structure to exploit $arrow.r.double$ no compression possible.
 ]

-Irregular patterns also confound BDDs.
+*What this means in practice:*
+- A 16-bit multiplier might produce a BDD with 65,000+ nodes
+- A 32-bit multiplier is essentially impossible with BDDs
+- If your verification problem involves significant arithmetic, BDDs are likely the wrong tool

+*Problem Class 2: Irregular and Random Logic*

+BDDs compress structure.
-Random logic, lacking exploitable structure, offers nothing for BDDs to compress.
+If there's no structure, there's nothing to compress.

-Hash functions, designed specifically to destroy regularity and distribute values uniformly, work directly against BDD compression principles.
+*Hash functions* are a perfect example.
+They're _designed_ to destroy regularity — to take structured input and produce apparently random output.
+That's exactly what makes them good hash functions and terrible for BDDs.
+A hash function on 32-bit inputs might produce a BDD with millions of nodes because there are no patterns to exploit.

+*Cryptographic operations* present similar challenges.
+Encryption algorithms like AES intentionally create complex, non-linear relationships between input and output bits.
+This complexity (which provides security) simultaneously prevents BDD compression.

-Cryptographic operations, intentionally complex to resist analysis, similarly resist BDD representation.
+*Random logic* — circuits generated without regard for structure — similarly resist BDD representation.

-Variable ordering sensitivity represents another significant challenge.
-While finding the optimal ordering is NP-complete, heuristics work well for structured designs.
-However, on random or highly irregular logic, even sophisticated reordering heuristics can fail, sometimes causing BDD sizes to explode from manageable to utterly intractable with seemingly minor changes in variable order.
+With no regularity to exploit, you get roughly one BDD node per distinct subcircuit, leading to very large BDDs.

+*Problem Class 3: Variable Ordering Sensitivity*

+Here's a frustrating reality: even for problems that _should_ work well with BDDs, choosing a poor variable ordering can make them fail catastrophically.

 #example(name: "Variable Ordering Sensitivity")[
   Consider checking bit-wise equality: